-Individual assessment is required for an impaired loan.
+Individual assessment is required for an impaired loans, advances and financing.
 Individually assessed expected credit loss is required to be provided if the recoverable amount of the loan asset is less than its net carrying amount.
 Expected Discounted Cash Flows (or the recoverable amount) is the present value of the estimated future cash flows discounted at the effective interest rate.
 The individual impairment assessment shall consider forward-looking factors appropriate to the subject impaired credit exposure/counterparty.